silppuri/birdwatcher-brain/README.md

 ## Future

 I'll try to improve this network at some point.
-But before optimizing that my priority is to bundle this into a iPhone-app.
+But before optimizing that my priority is to bundle this into an iPhone-app.

 # Running
 You would need a bunch of data first but, yeah: